qgis/QGIS-Documentation/docs/user_manual/introduction/qgis_configuration.rst

     not on the simplified one.
 For this purpose, QGIS provides three algorithms:
     'Distance' (default), 'SnapToGrid' and 'Visvalingam'.
-  * |unchecked| :guilabel:`Simplify on provider side if possible`: the geometries are simplified by the provider (PostGIS, Oracle...) and unlike the local-side simplification, geometry-based calculations may be affected
+  * |unchecked| :guilabel:`Simplify on provider side if possible`: the geometries are simplified by the provider (PostgreSQL, Oracle...) and unlike the local-side simplification, geometry-based calculations may be affected
   * :guilabel:`Maximum scale at which the layer should be simplified (1:1 always simplifies)`